mdolab/MACH-Aero/machAeroTutorials/airfoilanalysis_prefoil.rst

 ============
 Navigate to the directory ``airfoil/geometry`` in your tutorial folder.
 Download a copy of the NACA 0012 coordinates to this folder from the UIUC Data site linked above.
+You'll need to deleted the header (first line in the file) using a text editor.

 Create the following empty runscript in the current directory: